The Best Way To Set Up HomeBridge

 A platform plugin won’t require anything more to be added once it’s configured in HOOBS, but an Accessory needs you to add individual devices in the Accessories section after installing the plugin.
 This is done simply from the plugin configuration screen.

 Let’s install a platform plugin for Ring cameras.
-Click on the Plugin icon on the tool bar, then click on Search.
+Click on the Bridges icon on the tool bar, then click on +Add Accessory.
 Enter the accessory or brand you’re looking for in the search field, in this case ‘ring’.

 In this case it’s an easy one, as the Ring plugin is pretty popular and well supported.
-You can tell that easily by the HOOBS Certified badge at the top of the listing.
-In the screen shot it’s already installing, you just click on the Install button and let it do it’s thing.
+You can tell that easily by the HOOBS Certified badge on the bottom of the listing.
+Hover over the result you want and click Install.
+You’ll be prompted to create a new Bridge to host the plugin.
+You’ll need to do this, but don’t worry about the settings.
+The defaults will work fine in the vast majority of cases.

 Additional Features of HOOBS